Bradleykingz/vue-focus/README.md

 };
 ```

 > NOTE: As opposed to 1.x, in Vue 2.0, directives are updated every time the host component rerenders, not just when the directive expression chages.
-Somethimes this may be undesirable, especially for the "autofocus" use case.
+Sometimes this may be undesirable, especially for the "autofocus" use case.
 If you want to mimic the 1.x behavior, then add the `.lazy` modifier to the directive, e.g. `v-focus.lazy="true"`.

 ### `mixin`